Skip to contents

 state

-The Worker state that will trigger this function.
+The name of a Worker state.
 Typically one of:

 func